 Handling Other Projects

 A good excavator does more than just grading and excavating.
 They provide a variety of services including demolition, landscaping, and utility placement.
 Here at Up North Builders, for example, we also offer home remodeling services and excavation equipment rental.
 So instead of hiring multiple contractors, you can hire one.
 Thus, an experienced excavator is better for your budget.
 These professionals also spare you from a lengthy search for accomplished contractors.
 Think of an excavator as many capable contractors for the price of one.

-We have been proudly served Northern Minnesota since 1994.
+We have been proudly serving Northern Minnesota since 1994.
 To hire our excavating team for your home build and save money in the process, call us at (218) 285-3635.

 Buying a Home?
 Make These Upgrades Immediately

 The purchase of a new home is a one-of-a-kind milestone.
 When all the papers are signed, and your furniture is moved in, you can get to work on making it your own.
 General contractors specialize in home remodeling and highly recommend a few simple upgrades after move-in day.
 That way, you can start enjoying life in a space that feels like home.

 How to Take Your New House to the Next Level

 Many newly constructed homes come with hardwood flooring.
 However, slightly older models have been furnished with wall-to-wall carpet.
 While carpeting is soft to the touch, it ages interiors and is difficult to keep clean.
 Wood flooring, on the other hand, is stylish, classic, and low-maintenance.
 If real wood doesn’t suit your budget, vinyl floors are an exceptional alternative.
 These panels allow for the rich look of genuine hardwood without the high cost.
 A general contractor will facilitate the installation process to ensure seamless results.